 Here some examples of placing the cross selles on the right side of the page.

-Of the 200 carts evaluated, the 63.5% that had cross-sells present on the page, the majority of which directed the visitor to the PDP.
-Actually, 72.44% direct visitors to another product page, while 21.25% of companies have a direct on cart add option.
+Of the 200 carts evaluated, 63.5% had cross-sells present on the page, most of which directed the visitor to the PDP.
+Actually, 72.44% direct visitors to another product page, while 21.25% of companies directly on the cart add option.
 Which do you think is better for usability?

 Here are some examples of cross-sells that direct visitors to the product page